Krasnystaw: World War II

+Local starost Eugeniusz Olejniczakowski, the commander of the local field hospital, the municipal and county police chiefs and further three local policemen were murdered by the Russians in the Katyn massacre in 1940.

 In 1940, the Germans established a Jewish ghetto in the poorest part of town.
 Over the next few years, Jews from other communities were moved to the ghetto, others moved out of it to other camps and ghettos.
 Finally, in May 1942, it became a transit ghetto where Jews were brought on their way to Majdanek or to the Sobibor extermination camp, where all were immediately murdered.
 Later in 1942, some of the remaining Krasnystaw Jews were sent to the Belzec extermination camp.
 Only a handful of Krasnystaw's Jewish population of about 2500 survived.

 In 1943, a local German prison was raided, and 300 inmates were released.
 In spring 1944, several German trains were destroyed.

+Post-war period

-After the war, anti-Communist units operated here until 1950.
+After World War II, anti-Communist units operated here until 1950.

 From 1975 to 1998, it was administratively part of the Chełm Voivodeship.